-The decision to use your personal funds for your business can be totally risky.
-Ideally, you want to keep a separate account for your business that is different from your personal account.
+The decision to use your funds for your business can be totally risky.
+Ideally, you want to keep a separate account for your business that is different from your account.
 It also makes it easier to track down your financial progress in the biz.
 At the same time, it poses a huge challenge because you have to maintain a favorable commercial credit score.
 It ensures partners that you are in a good position to secure credit when you need it for business expansion without being hit by higher interest rates.
 Needless to say, you need to learn about the moving parts of this score.

 To help you make this happen, here are five guidelines that you should consider.